firhzmelo/k-nearest-neighboors/README.md

 # K-Nearest-Neighbors

-In this project i implemented the K-Nearest-Neighbors Classifier (KNN), this was much more simple than the (Linear Regression)[https://github.com/firhzmelo/linear-regression], but i could practice numpy and list comprehension although i need more practice on that.
+In this project i implemented the K-Nearest-Neighbors Classifier (KNN), this was much more simple than the [Linear Regression](https://github.com/firhzmelo/linear-regression), but i could practice numpy and list comprehension although i need more practice on that.
 I enjoyed the project and i found it facinating how such a simple algorithm could be very useful (the downside it is a ittle slow with a lot of data).

 References
 ---